lawiz22/Life-week-media/README.md

 ### 📅 Life in Weeks Visualization
 - **Memento Mori**: Visualize your entire life in a grid of 4,680 weeks (90 years).
+- **Interactive Details**: Click any active week to open a modal showing all photos, videos, and projects from that time.
-- **Stage Tracking**: Customize life stages (Early Years, School, Career, Retirement) with distinct colors.
+- **Stage Tracking**: Vertical labels clearly mark mapped life stages (Early Years, School, Career, etc.) on the timeline.
 - **Personalized**: Set your date of birth to see exactly where you stand today.
+- **Smart Legend**: Mini-legend indicates weeks with "Moments" (Media) vs "Projects" (Creative Work).

 ### 📂 Intelligent Media Scanning
 - **Deep Scan**: Recursively scan specific folders or entire drives for your digital assets.